windmill-labs/windmilldocs/docs/integrations/postgresql.md

 used in the next step
 :::

-Click Next to move on to the UI Customization step.
+Click Next to move on to the Advanced step.

 Here we can customize the UI of the Script, give parameters descriptions, and